rpetit3/any2tsv/README.md

 ```

 You might be wondering, *Where'd the read lengths and per-base qualities go?*.
 Well, honestly, I didn't think they were
-use in TSV format, so out they went.
+useful in TSV format, so out they went!
 But, if for some reason you think they would be useful, please let me know.

 # Naming
 I think its pretty obvious, but the name `any2tsv` is inspired by Torsten Seemann's [`any2fasta`](https://github.com/tseemann/any2fasta). `any2fasta`